ibm-cloud-docs/containers/cs_popular_topics.md

 <tr>
 <td>04 October</td>
 <td>[{{site.data.keyword.registrylong}} is now integrated with {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)](/docs/services/Registry/iam.html#iam)</td>
 <td>You can use {{site.data.keyword.Bluemix_notm}} IAM to control access to your registry resources, such as pulling, pushing, and building images.
 When you create a cluster, you also create a registry token so that the cluster can work with your registry.
-Therefore, you need the registry **Administrator** platform management role to create a cluster.
+Therefore, you need the account-level registry **Administrator** platform management role to create a cluster.
 To enable {{site.data.keyword.Bluemix_notm}} IAM for your registry account, see [Enabling policy enforcement for existing users](/docs/services/Registry/registry_users.html#existing_users).</td>
 </tr>
 <tr>
 <td>01 October</td>